ybs294000/SalaryScope/docs/design_document.md

 - **Model 1 (App 1):** Random Forest Regressor trained on a general salary dataset.
 Covers a broad range of job roles and countries.
 - **Model 2 (App 2):** XGBoost Regressor trained on a data science salaries dataset.
 Specialises in data science and ML roles globally.

-In addition to prediction, the system provides dataset exploration, model performance analytics, financial planning tools, a dedicated HR & Employer Tools tab for compensation planning workflows, a user account system backed by Firebase, and a Model Hub that allows admins to deploy additional independently trained models without modifying application code.
+In addition to prediction, the system provides dataset exploration, model performance analytics, financial planning tools, a dedicated HR & Employer Tools tab for compensation planning workflows, an AI Assistant for explanation and drafting tasks, a user account system backed by Firebase, and a Model Hub that allows admins to deploy additional independently trained models without modifying application code.

 ---